AdLucem/CodeWithMe/README.md

 * `+` : int `+` int -> int : adds both integers

 and so on for all the basic operators and type combinations.

+- Challenge for Class 2:

+See if you can get an error that's not a TypeError or a SyntaxError.

+- More Challenge

+Bracket the `==` operator